What Is Ripple and How Does It Work?

 What Are the Benefits of Ripple?

-Having a different technological infrastructure means Ripple offers many benefits that other cryptocurrencies can't.
+Having a different technological infrastructure means it offers many benefits that other cryptocurrencies can't.

 Using a network of servers instead of blockchain mining to verify transactions enables Ripple to process and validate payments under 5 seconds.
 This gives XRP an upper hand as compared to other cryptocurrencies like Bitcoin and Ethereum that rely on Proof of Stake or Proof of Work protocols.

 The fact that it isn't trying to replace an already existent payment system but facilitate financial institutions gives it a lot of versatility.
 It means that anyone from anywhere can use it to create an account to buy or sell any currency they want.